tradle/why-hypercore/FAQ.md

 # Hypercore universe FAQ <!-- omit in toc -->
+Here is an older [Dat FAQ](https://docs.dat.foundation/docs/faq), I will incorporate its answers that are relevant into this FAQ over time.

 Many of the answers below are taken from Hypercore protocol discussion forum.
 All interpretations are ours, and so are the possible mistakes and misunderstandings.
 Please send corrections as pull requests, or request commit rights.
 Questions that need answers are marked with **Need help with this**.